weslen02/how-to-connect-db2-with-ssl/README.md

 # How to connect DB2 with SSL on Windows

-Connect DB2 with SSL on Tools > DBeaver and QMF
+Connect DB2 with SSL in the tool DBeaver

 ### Contents
 - [1.
 Creates and Download](#1-creates-and-download)